esperr/esperr.github.io/_posts/2018-04-25-introducing-members-by-interest.md

 <img src="/assets/liblist.PNG" width="700">

-...or generates a bar chart for the areas or subjects that are (proportionally speaking) most prominent in the bills sponsored or cosponsored for a particular member.
+...or generates a bar chart for the areas or subjects that are (proportionally speaking) most prominent in the bills sponsored or cosponsored by a particular member.
 For example, Rep. Clyburn (D-SC-6) has recently been an important member when it comes to items relating to the Caribbean:

 <img src="/assets/clyburn.PNG" width="700">

 ...and Sen. Alexander (R-TN) has taken an interest in Animals:

 <img src="/assets/alexander.PNG" width="700">

-Subjects/areas are listed in order of relative importance -- the topmost bars represent the areas where that member has been more active than average